lowrycode/table-tennis-league/README.md

 Wireframes were produced using <a href="https://balsamiq.com/" target="_blank" rel="noopener">**Balsamiq**</a> at the earliest stages of planning to ensure that the website had a good layout on different devices.

+*NOTE: During development, the navbar expand breakpoint was changed from `sm` to `md` due to overflow issues when the league dropdown was added to the navbar.
+The wireframes below show the original designs and therefore do not reflect this change.*

 ### Main Public Pages

 ![Wireframes for Homepage](readme-resources/images/wireframe-home.jpg)